-The ACT Mathematics Test is a 60-question, 60-minute test designed to measure the mathematical skills students have typically acquired in courses taken by the end of 11th grade.
+The ACT mathematics test is a 60-question, 60-minute test designed to assess the mathematical skills students have typically acquired in courses taken up to the beginning of grade 12.

 The test presents multiple-choice questions that require you to use reasoning skills to solve practical problems in mathematics.

-You need knowledge of basic formulas and computational skills to answer the problems, but you aren't required to know complex formulas and perform extensive computation.
+Knowledge of basic formulas and computational skills are assumed as background for the problems, but recall of complex formulas and extensive computation is not required.

-You may use a calculator on the Mathematics Test.
+You may use a calculator on the mathematics test.
 See ACT's calculator policy for details about permitted and prohibited calculators.
 If you use a prohibited calculator, you will be dismissed and your answer document will not be scored.
 You are not required to use a calculator.
-All the problems can be solved without a calculator.
+All of the mathematics problems can be solved without using a calculator.